-28.3 Whole-program inference
+29.3 Whole-program inference

-Whole-program inference is an interprocedural inference that infers types for fields, method parameters, and method return types that do not have a user-written annotation (for the given type system).
-The inferred types are inserted into your program.
+Whole-program inference is an interprocedural inference that infers types for fields, method parameters, and method return types that do not have a user-written qualifier (for the given type system).
+The inferred type qualifiers are inserted into your program.
 The inferred type is the most specific type that is compatible with all the uses in the program.
 For example, the inferred type for a field is the least upper bound of the types of all the expressions that are assigned into the field.

-To use whole-program inference, make sure that insert-annotations-to-source, from the Annotation File Utilities project, is on your path (for example in the \$PATH environment variable).
+To use whole-program inference, make sure that insert-annotations-to-source, from the Annotation File Utilities project, is on your path (for example, its directory is in the \$PATH environment variable).
 Then, run the script checker-framework/checker/bin/infer-and-annotate.sh.
 Its command-line arguments are: